brendenrdowd/ninjaGold/readme.md

 ## In Development

-bug - saving over an already exists game loads the previous saved game
+bug - saving over an already existing game loads the previous saved game

+bug - still sees user object when no user is logged in on login page, rare.

 I am also planning to spice up the activity log a little bit to make it a little more interesting using random anecdotes.